MVSFormer: Multi-View Stereo by Learning Robust Image Features and Temperature-based Depth: Experiments

-\textbf{Tanks-and-Temples.} Our anonymous submission of MVSFormer-H \emph{ranks Top-1 on both intermediate and advanced sets of the official Tanks-and-Temples leaderboard} compared with other published works.
-We show the quantitative results on both intermediate set and advanced set in Tab.~\ref{tab:quant_TnT}.
-All instances are inferred with the original $1088\times1920$ image size and view number $N=10$.
-The metric is officially evaluated by the F-score based on precision and recall of submitted point clouds~\cite{Knapitsch2017}.
-MVSFormer-H outperforms all other state-of-the-art methods with mean F-scores of 66.37 and 40.87 for intermediate and advanced sets respectively.
-As shown in Tab.~\ref{tab:quant_TnT}, our method can achieve best or second-best results in almost all cases except `Auditorium', which demonstrates its good generalization and impressive performance.
-Furthermore, confidence maps from CLA can filter outliers and get more precise point clouds.
+\textbf{Tanks-and-Temples.} Our submission of the full trainable MVSFormer has \emph{ranked Top-1 on both intermediate and advanced sets of the official Tanks-and-Temples leaderboard} compared with other published works since May/2022.
+We show quantitative results on both intermediate and advanced sets in Tab.~\ref{tab:quant_TnT}.
+All instances are inferred with the original $1088\times1920$ image size, and more detailed settings are in the Appendix.
+The metric is officially evaluated by the F-score based on precision and recall of submitted point clouds~\citep{Knapitsch2017}.
+MVSFormer outperforms all other state-of-the-art methods with mean F-scores of 66.37 and 40.87 for intermediate and advanced sets respectively.
+As shown in Tab.~\ref{tab:quant_TnT}, our method can achieve the best or second-best results in almost all cases except `Auditorium', which demonstrates its good generalization and impressive performance.
+Furthermore, confidence maps from CLA can filter outliers and get more precise point clouds as shown in the Appendix.
 Besides, the proposed multi-scale strategy can generalize MVSFormer to fit larger resolutions, such as 2K.
-More qualitative results and analysis are in Appendix.
+More qualitative results are in Fig.~\ref{fig:TNT_depth} and Fig.~\ref{fig:tnt_qual} of the Appendix.

+\textbf{ETH3D.} To show the robustness of the proposed method in scene data, we additionally evaluate MVSFormer on both training and test set of the high-resolution ETH3D~\citep{schops2017multi} without re-training.
+ETH3D contains 13 training and 12 test scenes, which include both indoor and outdoor challenging scenes.
+We evaluate the ETH3D with the model trained on DTU and finetuned on BlendedMVS.
+Input images are resized into 1088$\times$1920 as Tanks-and-Temples and the view number is 7.
+Other settings are the same as~\citet{wang2022itermvs}.
+MVSFormer is quantitatively compared with both traditional methods~\citep{Galliani_2015_ICCV,schonberger2016pixelwise} and other state-of-the-art learning-based ones~\citep{wang2021patchmatchnet,wang2022itermvs,wang2022mvster} in Tab.~\ref{tab:eth3d}.
+MVSFormer achieves the best F1-score in both the training and test set of ETH3D, which shows good robustness and generalization of our method on scene datasets.